KickedDroid/KickedDroid/README.md

 # Penetration Tester and Programming Enthusiast!

 Hello!
-I'm Aidan and I am a driven individual with a passion for learning.
+I am The Kicked Droid.
+I AM the DROID you are looking for.
+Considering it hardly a passion, more a full blown addiction for learning.
 You can find me programming or hacking something at almost any given time!

 My Profiles:
 - Top 500# [Hack The Box](https://app.hackthebox.com/profile/1583364)